aarondwi/together/README.md

 -------------------------

 1. Small codebase (<1000 LoC).
 2. Fast.
-On 2 years old laptop with Intel Core-i7 8550u, with batch worker simulating network call by sleeping for 2ms, `engine` reaching ~2 million invocation.
+On 2 years old laptop with Intel Core-i7 8550u, with batch worker simulating network call by sleeping for 2ms, `Cluster` reaching ~2 million invocation/s.
 3. Easy API (just use `Submit` or equivalent call), and all params will be available to batch worker.
 You just need to return the call with same key as parameters.
 4. Circumvent single lock contention using `Cluster` implementation.
 5. Background waiting worker, so no goroutine creations on hot path (using tunable `WorkerPool`).